RealRTTV/nbtworkbench/README.md

 * ☆ Colored Text
 * ☆ Remastered NBT Explorer Art
 * ☆ CLI Mode `nbtworkbench -?`
-  * ☆ `nbtworkbench find` to search across multiple files
+  * ☆ `nbtworkbench find` to search across multiple files or directories
+  * ☆ `nbtworkbench replace` to find and replace across multiple files or directories
-  * ☆ `nbtworkbench reformat` to reformat the extensions of multiple files
+  * ☆ `nbtworkbench reformat` to reformat the extensions of multiple files or directories
 * ☆ Tabs
 * ☆ The fastest NBT read / write around